 Important Legal Disclaimer: These dollar values are from past results and do not guarantee or suggest that your matter will have a similar outcome.
-The facts and circumstances which led to your injury are likely to be different, and a personal injury attorney can provide specific guidance only after engaging in a fact-intensive analysis.
-Furthermore, the worth of your personal injury case will ultimately be decided by a jury.
+The facts and circumstances that led to your injury are likely to be different, and a personal injury attorney can provide specific guidance only after engaging in a fact-intensive analysis.
+Furthermore, a jury will ultimately decide the worth of your personal injury case.

 Shoulder Injury Compensation Payouts

 Once again, the following figures do not guarantee that your matter will have a similar outcome.
-Only by reviewing your claim with an experienced lawyer will you gain an idea of how much your claim may be worth.
+Only by reviewing your claim with an experienced lawyer will you know how much your claim may be worth.
 However, shoulder injury accidents in Oklahoma have resulted in the following verdicts and settlements:

 Ultimately, the worth of your claim depends on factors such as: